-Our Power Apex garden sheds have a small ventilation gap at the top of the apex under the roof overhang for ventilation.
+Our Power Apex garden buildings have a small ventilation gap at the top of the apex under the roof overhang for ventilation.
 The roof overhang protects the shed from water ingress but innovatively allows condensation to escape.

-Our Power Pent garden sheds can be ventilated under the roof overhang on the low side.
+Our Power Pent garden buildings can be ventilated under the roof overhang on the low side.
 However, you would need to ensure you do not install the low side soffit on the underside of the roof if you do want ventilation.
 We supply the low side soffit as some customers want the gap covering, but either way is fine.

-Why Shed Ventilation is Important
+Why Garden Building Ventilation is Important

-Shed ventilation is key to preventing these concerns especially in smaller sheds due to the lesser volume of air inside.
+Garden building ventilation is key to preventing these concerns especially in smaller sheds due to the lesser volume of air inside.

 Wall vents are one of the most popular ways to induce good air circulation.
 Once installed they provide a healthy supply of air into and out of the shed.
 You could even opt for multiple wall vents to maximise airflow.

 Venting skylights not only offer fresh air into your shed but also another light source.
 There are different designs of venting skylights such as openable windows or fixed vents that protect the inside of your shed from the weather elements while promoting airflow.